GRAINS-Wheat pulls back from 13-1/2 year peak as Ukraine conflict assessed

 "There's a big shift in money flow ahead of the weekend," said Karl Setzer, market analyst with Agrivisor.

 "We got into overbought territory on the charts and posted a big correction.
-Throw in the uncertainty about how long exports will be disrupted, and that's why we're seeing this profit-taking and weak longs getting flushed out," he said.
+Throw in the uncertainty about how long exports will be disrupted, and that's why we're seeing this profit-taking and weak longs getting flushed out."

 Moscow's invasion led Ukraine to close its ports while Russia halted commercial shipping in the Azov Sea, raising the prospect of importers having to find alternative supply sources.